- Who We Are

 Do Medicare Advantage or Medicare Supplement Cover Costs that Original Medicare Doesn’t?

-Medicare Supplement plans do not cover dental, vision, prescription drug, or any other non-Medical costs.
+Medicare Supplement plans do not cover dental, vision, prescription drugs, or any other non-medical costs.
 These plans need to be purchased separately.
 Some Medicare Advantage plans do cover these related costs and will be reflected in the premium.

 Medicare Supplement plans are standardized premiums and will be similar based on your location.